Almost Robinson geometries: Almost Robinson manifolds

 \begin{exa}[Taub--NUT--(A)dS and Fefferman--Einstein metrics] It is shown in \cite{Taghavi-Chabert2021} that any conformal optical geometry $(\mc{M}, \mbf{c}, K)$ of dimension $2m+2$ greater than four, whose associated congruence is geodesic, twisting and non-shearing, and whose Weyl tensor satisfies

 admits a twist-induced almost Robinson structure $(N,K)$.
+Here, we recall that $\mbf{c}$ denotes an equivalence class of conformally related Lorentzian metrics.
 The description of the intrinsic torsion of $(N,K)$ is then described by Proposition \ref{prop:tw-ind_Rob_no_shear}.
 In particular, the leaf space $\ul{\mc{M}}$ of $\mc{K}$ is endowed with a partially integrable contact almost CR structure $(\ul{H},\ul{J})$ whose associated subconformal structure coincides with that induced by $\accentset{n.e.}{\mbf{c}}$.
 The involutivity of $(N,K)$ (or equivalently, the vanishing of the Nijenhuis tensor $\ul{\Nh}_{\alpha \beta \gamma}$ of $(\ul{H},\ul{J})$) is equivalent to the Weyl tensor satisfying

 Let us now assume further that the Weyl tensor satisfies

 Then locally any Einstein metric $\wh{g}$ in $\mbf{c}$ determines a contact form $\ul{\theta}^0$ on $(\ul{H},\ul{J})$ such that its corresponding almost pseudo-Hermitian structure is almost CR--Einstein.
 Such a structure is briefly discussed in Remark \ref{rem:CR-Kahler-Einstein} --- see references therein for more precise definitions.
 Suffices to say that locally $(\ul{\mc{M}},\ul{H},\ul{J},\ul{\theta}^0)$ is fibered over an almost K\"{a}hler--Einstein manifold $(\ut{\mc{M}},\ut{h},\ut{J})$ of dimension $2m$, and the Levi form $\ul{h}$ of $(\ul{H},\ul{J},\ul{\theta}^0)$ can be identified as the pullback of the almost K\"{a}hler--Einstein metric $\ut{h}$.